Ianica/alx-system_engineering-devops/0x01-shell_permissions/README.md

-The ninth file is the automation of the command chmod 007 filename The tenth file is the automation of the command chmod 753 filename The eleventh file is the automation of the command chomd --reference=filename filename
+The ninth file is the automation of the command chmod 007 filename The tenth file is the automation of the command chmod 753 filename The eleventh file is the automation of the command chomd --reference=filename filename The twelveth file is the automation of the command chmod -R a+x .